nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Inventory items are sorted based on percentage of quantity in ascending order.
 * If the maximum quantity does not exist for that particular item then it the item will be located at the end of the list.
-* If 2 items have the same quantity, they are then sorted lexiographically.
+* If 2 items have the same quantity, they are then sorted lexicographically.